 - A same day deposit to the BankMobile Vibe Account, a FDIC Insured checking account.

 - Paper check

 Please select your refund preference as soon as possible.
 Please visit http://bankmobiledisbursements.com/refundchoices/ to select your refund preference and to learn more about the program.

 Remember, even if you are not currently expecting a refund from Drury University, we may have a refund for you in the future.
 A refund can be from financial aid, overpayment of tuition/fees, housing deposit, etc.

 Refund dates are set and do not vary.
-Be sure to get any documents required completed, so that you can get your disbursement and your refund at the earliest disbursement date.
+Be sure to complete any documents as soon as possible, so that you can receive your disbursement and your refund at the earliest disbursement date.